dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 The [dbt Cloud scheduler](/docs/deploy/job-scheduler) executes CI jobs differently from other deployment jobs in these important ways:

-- **Concurrent CI checks** &mdash; CI runs triggered by the same dbt Cloud CI job execute concurrently (in parallel), when appropriate
+- **Concurrent CI checks** &mdash; CI runs triggered by the same dbt Cloud CI job execute concurrently (in parallel), when appropriate.
 - **Smart cancellation of stale builds** &mdash; Automatically cancels stale, in-flight CI runs when there are new commits to the PR
 - **Run slot treatment** &mdash; CI runs don't consume a run slot